melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Step-By-Step-Instructions.md

 ## Example:  Simply-Typed Lambda Calculus with Booleans

-In the directory for examples, we have an example named `stlc`.
+In the directory for examples (`examples/` in the directory where the archive was inflated), we have an example named `stlc`.
 Enter the directory for this example:
 ```
 cd stlc
 ```